 2. Limited Marketing Opportunities

 One more time with feeling: repeat business accounts for 40% of sales.
-Retaining customers is vital to surviving in the digital marketplace, but it is significantly more difficult on larger, more anonymous eCommerce hubs.
+Retaining customers is vital to surviving in the digital marketplace, but it is significantly more difficult on larger, more anonymous Ecommerce hubs.

 Think of it this way: do you remember the name of the store where you last bought a product from Amazon?
 Have you asked a friend where they bought an accessory and gotten the response: “from Etsy”?
-To be successful online you need referrals and customer engagement, and for that to happen, you need a memorable, easily accessible site, ideally with a unique url.
+To be successful online you need referrals and customer engagement, and for that to happen, you need a memorable, easily accessible site, ideally with a unique URL.

 Features like list-building, abandoned cart emails, and customer info retention let you keep an eye on both individual and broader shopping habits and reach out to your customer base in a more specific, targeted way- i.e. offering discounts for repeat shoppers.
 Etsy is not built or integrated with platforms for this kind of tracking and engagement.

-If a customer purchases your eBook off of Etsy, you have no contact information to retain that customer.
-Repeat business is the lifeblood of eCommerce.
+If a customer purchases your Ebook off of Etsy, you have no contact information to retain that customer.
+Repeat business is the lifeblood of Ecommerce.
 Through targeted messaging, you can create customers who not only come back for more, but end up promoting your store to their friends (cool, huh?).
 This is possibly the biggest drawback to selling digital downloads on Etsy and truly limits your growth potential.

 Additionally, SEO is huge for bringing your store to new eyes- another Etsy no-go.
 When you create your own online store with Selz, you can add multiple pages and a blog to the site free of charge.
 This means you can create content and pages that lead brand new users to your site through SEO and targeted advertising.
 Without this strategic inbound opportunity, you are essentially banking on how Etsy chooses to show your listings and how users are searching for products.

 In a nutshell, a store focused around digital downloads needs a combination of word-of-mouth, good marketing, and solid internal mechanisms to thrive.
-Control over brand, messaging and customers engagement is what leads businesses to thrive.
+Control over your brand, messaging and customer engagement is what leads businesses to thrive.
 Etsy makes the process of getting started simple, but from there you’re pretty much a small fish in a big, distracting pond.

 3. High Fees and Subtle Added Costs